Python Practice Project

 The ZIP file includes:

-– A .py file with the source code (250 lines).
-The code provided in the solutions has been written by a senior developer, so it is clean and easy to understand.
+– A .py file with the project source code (250 lines).
+The script provided in the solutions has been written by a senior developer, so it is clean and easy to understand.
 A great way to learn and adopt right habits to create quality software.

 – A PDF with detailed explanations of each chunk of code (13 pages).
 The instructor explains step by step what the code does and why.